onap/policy-parent/docs/development/devtools/devtools.rst

 Running the PAP component standalone
 ++++++++++++++++++++++++++++++++++++

-Once you have successfully built the PAP codebase, a running MariaDb/Postgres database and Kafka instance will also be required to start up the application.
+Once you have successfully built the PAP codebase, a running Postgres database and Kafka instance will also be required to start up the application.
 To start database and Kafka, check official documentation on how to run an instance of each.
 After database and Kafka are up and running, a configuration file must be provided to the PAP component in order for it to know how to connect to the database and Kafka along with other relevant configuration